 Cleaning and decorating: Chinese New Year is also known as the ‘Spring Festival’ and begins with a thorough spring cleaning of the home.
 In addition to removing the dust and clutter, this traditional cleaning symbolises sweeping away any bad luck or problems from the previous year.

 Once the house is a clean slate, it’s time to decorate!
-Red and gold are the colours of Chinese New Year and you’ll see paper cut-outs of lucky Chinese characters, paper lanterns, and decorations with the animals of the Chinese zodiac – 2012 is the year of the dragon.
+Red and gold are the colours of Chinese New Year and you’ll see paper cut-outs of lucky Chinese characters, paper lanterns, and decorations with the animals of the Chinese zodiac.
 Another symbol of spring, fresh flowers and potted plants make beautiful decorations as well as popular gift items.
 Be careful which blossoms you pick as each carries a deeper meaning: pink plum blossoms symbolise perseverance while bamboo represents long life.

 Visiting family and friends: The arrival of the New Year in celebrated for 15 days which allows plenty of time to catch up with family and friends.
 To symbolise a fresh start, many people get haircuts and new clothes – sometimes traditional Chinese dress like a cheong sam – before the visiting begins.